-Instruction Duration of End Examination Semester End Examination Continuous Internal Evaluation Credits 2 Hours per week 2 Hours 50 Marks -No Credits
+Instruction 2L Hours per week

+Duration of SEE 2 Hours

+SEE 50 Marks

+CIE -

+Credits No Credits

 - 1. To figure out a more sustainable way of living. - 2.
 Understanding the behaviour exhibited by organisms under some natural conditions. - 3.
 Educating and making people aware of different environmental issues and problems. - 4.
 Using natural resources in an effective manner without actually causing any harm to the environment. - 5.
 Exposing students to how science and the scientific method address environment systems and issues.